madarasibalazs/Projects/README.md

 * **BEFORE** logging into my account, please make sure that the "Remember me" button above login button is **OFF**.
 This is important, because if you leave that option on, it will not clear the session properly (API constraints, I could not do anything about it) and can cause problems.
 * Use one of the login information I provided, because the application I am making is in "Development Mode", therefore only those users can log into who I added to my app on the Developer Dashboard.

-## The login data:
-- email: m.balazs0813@gmail.com
-- password: Spotifyplsletmein13

-If you want to try my application with a **free account**, I also made a test account:
+If you want to try my application with a **free account**, I here is a test account:
 - email: madarasi.balazs04@gmail.com
 - password: Testpassword123